I hate goodies. I hate goodness that preaches. Goodness that preaches undoes itself.

 From Saint Paul Outside the Walls I took a long walk to Trastevere.
 For the most part, this walk was unexciting and unpleasant—just sweating and slogging my way past apartment buildings and parking lots in the heat and humidity.
 The most notable exception to this pattern of boredom was when I turned a corner and saw a pyramid.

 This is the Pyramid of Cestius, and is actually one of the best-preserved ancient buildings in Rome.
 To me it looked as though it could have been built yesterday.
 Instead, it was built in around 12 BCE as a tomb for Gauis Cestius, a magistrate, when Rome was conquering Egypt and there was consequently a fad for Egyptian paraphernalia in the city.
-I thought it was strange that Cestius would put up a tomb in the middle of the city; but Wikipedia informs me that, back when it was built, the tomb was well outside the city walls; the city later expanded around it.
+I thought it was strange that Cestius would put up a tomb in the middle of the city; but of course, back when it was built, the tomb was well outside the city walls, and the city later expanded around it.

 It has since been incorporated into the Aurelian Walls.
 This was done to save money and materials, but it looks a little funny to see a pyramid with walls sticking out on both sides.
 The fortified gate near the pyramid is also well-preserved.